-Class I. Clinic Fee: $25 per person.
+Class I. Clinic Fee: $20 per person.
 Confident and competent on lakes, but not ready for rivers?
 Then this canoe clinic is for you.
 We’ll review the basic strokes—draws, prys, sweeps, forward, back and J. We’ll discuss safety, reading water, and maneuvers—ferries, side slips, and eddy turns.
-Then we’ll practice these skills as we canoe Badfish Creek.
+Then we’ll practice these skills as we canoe Badfish Creek or Koshkonong Creek.
 To register or get more details, contact: Carl Zimm, 608-246-0485, firstname.lastname@example.org

 RIVER SAFETY AND RESCUE CLINIC

 Class I-II; Car Camp.
-Fee: $30/person, plus camping fees.
+Fee: $40/person, plus camping fees.
 Limited to 10 people.
-Through active, hands-on instruction, you will learn many river rescue techniques, including how to throw and receive a rope, correctly swim and cross the river, rescue boats and swimmers, handle strainers, release pinned people and boats, and manage rescue scenarios.
-Note that swimming in the river and intense activity are part of this clinic.
+Through active, hands-on instruction, you will learn river rescue techniques.
+Including how to throw and receive a rope, correctly swim and cross the river, rescue boats and swimmers, handle strainers, release pinned people and boats, and manage rescue scenarios.
+Note that swimming in the river and moderate physical activity are part of this clinic.
 One of the goals of the clinic is to improve overall comfort and knowledge in the river/water/rapids.
 We will paddle the Red River on both days.
 Recommended to all who might lead or inspire to lead paddling trips.
 Also recommended for regular retraining of rescue techniques for experienced paddlers and leaders.
 For information contact: Walt Ruben, 920-946-1440, email@example.com, for Registration or Camping contact Doug Robinson, 608-334-8026, firstname.lastname@example.org

 Class III; Car Camp.
 Based on water levels, we’ll select two or more small rivers in central or northern Wisconsin that can only be paddled in spring.
 Learn about river restoration and preservation.
 Wet/dry suit and helmet required.
 Note: Depending on water levels, we may change the date of this trip.
 For details, contact: Dale Dean 608-302-5744, email@example.com or Doug Robinson, 608-334-8026, firstname.lastname@example.org